 The app should be submitted under your name, not under your mobile app developer’s name.
 The app store must know who is responsible for the app in the event that you are no longer in communication with the mobile app developer you hired.
 Without it, new versions of the app cannot be submitted to the store, and you’ll be forced to release a brand new app under a different account or name.

-11. How does maintenance of the app work?
+17. How will maintenance of the app work?